 The Wedding Planner

 Once you have arranged a venue an independent planner will then be there every step of the way sourcing suppliers, reading over contracts, attending meetings and helping with the general styling and look and feel of the day.
-They will also be able to make sure all logistics are taken care off create a full schedule and distribute this to all suppliers so everyone knows where they need to be and when.
+We will also be able to make sure all logistics are taken care of create a full schedule and distribute this to all suppliers so everyone knows where they need to be and when.

 The number one priority of a independent wedding planner is to make sure your wedding day runs smoothly and that you are both relaxed, stress free and confident that you will have the most special day.

-Weddings can take upwards of 250 hours to plan, so when you have a professional on board to take care of all the admin and suppliers sourcing this allows you to have more time to spend enjoying the process and look forward to the day, instead of worrying you have forgotten something or if a supplier isn’t going to turn up!
+Weddings can take upwards of 250 hours to plan, so when you have a professional on board to take care of all the admin and supplier sourcing, this allows you to have more time to spend enjoying the process and look forward to the day, instead of worrying you have forgotten something or if a supplier isn’t going to turn up!
 In conclusion a wedding planner will take care of everything from start to finish and will ensure you will have the best possible wedding planning experience saving you lots of stress, time and money.

 The Venue Coordinator.